Rishab-Shah/ecen5833-VaXinator/questions/Assignment5-HealthThermometerProfile-BLE.md

    <br>Screenshot:
    ![peak_current_of_advertisement](https://github.com/CU-ECEN-5823/ecen5823-assignment5-vido2373/blob/master/questions/Assignment5-Screenshots/peak_current_of_advertisement.PNG)

 4. Provide screen shot showing the connection interval settings.
-Do they match the values you set in your slave(server) code or the master's(client) values?.
+Do they match the values you set in your slave(server) code or the master's(client) values? *No, they do not, we see in the log that the connection interval is set to about 24 ms, and here we are seeing around 30 ms.*
    <br>Screenshot:
    ![connection_interval](https://github.com/CU-ECEN-5823/ecen5823-assignment5-vido2373/blob/master/questions/Assignment5-Screenshots/connection_interval.PNG)